jmyerston/hugo-diogenet/content/home/intro.md

 ### Local Networks

-In this site, you can access the Diogenet Network from different perspectives or views.
-While the *Global View* of the network is important to gain a perspective of the overall extension of the structure, the *Local View* allows to focus on one specific node (currenly only human actors) and their neighbors.
-The variable *Order* of the *Local View* determines the distance between *Ego* and its neighbors.
-Setting *Order* to 1 will return only the node choosen in the pop-up menu *Node*; setting it to 2 will return *Ego* and its neighbors at 2 steps from *Ego*.
+As we just mentioned, you can access Diogenet's dataset from different perspectives.
+While the *Global View* of the network is important to gain a panoramic view of the overall structure, the *Local View* allows to focus on one specific node  and their neighbors.You can further explore the local view in the Dashboard where you will find several variables that can be modified.

 #### Local View